netdata/netdata/docs/tutorials/longer-metrics-storage.md

 metrics.

 Based on our testing, these default settings will retain about two day's worth of metrics when Netdata collects 2,000 metrics every second.
+If you increase either `page cache size` or `dbengine disk space`, Netdata will retain even more historical metrics.

-If you'd like to change these options, read more about the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).
+But before you change these options too dramatically, read up on the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).

 With the database engine active, you can back up your `/var/cache/netdata/dbengine/` folder to another location for